skreynolds/skreynolds.github.io/_posts/2020-03-09-modelling-plant-1.md

 * Turbine, which provides the mechanical torque to drive the generator; and
 * Generator and electrical load: desciribes the electrical power that is produced and the electrical torque from connected loads.

-This post will cover the basics of how the literature models these elements, and will draw heavily from Kothari's awesome book: *Modern Power Systems Analysis*.
+This post will cover the basics of how the literature models the governor, and will draw heavily from Kothari's awesome book: *Modern Power Systems Analysis*.

 ## Governor Model
 The main component of a speed governor consists of two large masses which spin around a central axis, driven angular rotation of the turbine drive shaft.
 The image below, taken from Wikipedia, shows an example of this.